Richard of Chichester: Episcopal statutes

-Vicars were to be priests and have only one freehold to live on, they were not allowed to have another parish held under an assumed name.
+Vicars were to be priests and have only one freehold to live on.
+They were not allowed to have another parish held under an assumed name.

-Deacons were not to be allowed to receive confessions or to provide penances, or to baptise except in the absence of a priest.
+Deacons were not to be allowed to hear confessions or to provide penances, or to baptise except in the absence of a priest.
 Children had to be confirmed within a year of baptism.
 The Apostles' Creed and the Lord's Prayer were to be learned in the mother tongue; priests were to celebrate mass in clean robes, to use a silver or golden chalice; thoroughly clean corporals and at least two consecrated palls were to be placed on the altar; the cross was to be planted in front of the celebrant; the bread was to be of the purest wheaten flour, the wine mixed with water.
 The elements were not to be kept more than seven days; when carried to a sick person to be enclosed in a pyx, and the priest to be preceded by a cross; a candle, holy water and bell.

-Practices such as gambling at baptisms and marriages is strictly forbidden.
+Practices such as gambling at baptisms and marriages was strictly forbidden.

-Archdeacons were to administer justice for their proper fees, not demanding more either for rushing or delaying the business.
-They were to visit the churches regularly, to see that the services were duly ministered, the vessels and vestments are in proper order, the canon of the mass correctly observed and distinctly read, as also the hours.
+Archdeacons were to administer justice for their proper fees, not demanding more for either rushing or delaying the business.
+They were to visit the churches regularly, to see that the services were duly ministered, the vessels and vestments were in proper order, the canon of the mass correctly observed and distinctly read, as also the hours.
 Priests who clipped or slurred the words by rushing were to be suspended.

-The clergy should wear their proper dress and not imitate what the lay people wore.
+The clergy should wear their proper dress and not imitate what lay people wore.
 They were not allowed to wear their hair long or have romantic entanglements.
 The names of excommunicated persons to be read out four times a year in the parish churches.

 A copy of these statutes was to be kept by every priest in the diocese and be brought by him to the episcopal synod.